 What makes reverse exchanges tricky is that they require all cash.
-Additionally, many banks won’t offer loans for reverse exchanges.
+Additionally, many banks won’t offer loans for reverse exchanges, especially difficult are commercial real estate loans.
 Taxpayers must also decide which of their investment properties are going to be acquired and which will be “parked.”
 A failure to close on the relinquished property during the established 180 day period that the acquired property is parked will result in a forfeit of the exchange.

 The reverse exchange follows many of the same rules as the delayed exchange.
 However, there are a few key differences to note: